 You must provide UML Sequence Diagrams for each flow/User Goal, and one consolidated UML Class Diagram with all the identified Domain classes.
 Document your sequence diagrams and your classes.

-- Create and Submit order from a salesman
+- Create and Submit Receipt for Approval

 API For Mobile Apps

-We have had a new meeting with the Manager from GM.
+We have had a new meeting with the Accountant from GM.
 He would like to create apps for smartphones using an external company.
 Hence, we need to make an API specification for this.
 This must be documented using Swagger or Open API.
 In this first iteration we need to specify the following endpoints:

-- Fetch a list orders for the specific salesman
+- Fetch a list receipts

-- Create a new order
+- Create a new receipt and upload of documents

 All these endpoints needs to be secured using API Keys.
 The API must be on at least level 2 of the Richardson Maturity Scale.